Dragonmystic707/exalted-reincarnated/docs/System/The System.md

 <tbody>
 <tr class="odd">
 <td><p><strong>Critical Rolls and Excellencies</strong></p>
 <p>Unless otherwise specified, the successes added from Excellencies <em>counts</em> as true successes for a critical roll.
-For example, if you roll 5 successes, and then bump it up to 9 successes through your excellency, you would gain 1 Anima.</p></td>
+For example, if you roll 5 successes, and then bump it up to 9 successes through your excellency, you would still gain 1 Anima.</p></td>
 </tr>
 </tbody>
 </table>